 The AT is famous for its wooden three-sided shelters, which are generally spread out around every 10 miles.
 Beyond that, however, the rocky, rooty, rugged terrain on the AT makes it hard to find a good tent spot.
 That’s one reason why I prefer a hammock shelter on the AT—good setup spots for them abound.
 Regardless of whether you like hanging in trees or staying on the ground, a good AT shelter is lightweight, durable, easy-to-set up, keeps out bugs, and holds up to storms.
 The all-in-one Hennessy Hammocks Hyperlite Zip is a good balance of weight, price, and durability.
 At less than 2 pounds, it includes bug netting and a tarp to keep out rain.
 For those who prefer a traditional tent, the freestanding two-person Tarp Tent Double Rainbow pitches with a pair of trekking poles and is time-tested on the AT.

 Sleeping Bag or Quilt

 Temperatures on the Appalachian Trail range from below freezing to mid-Atlantic hot and humid, so no single sleeping bag is going to be perfect for every night.
 Many AT hikers enjoy starting the trail with a 20- to 30-degree sleeping bag, swap out to a lighter model (or even a silk liner) when summer arrives, and then switch back to the heavy bag for New England.
-If you’re using a hammock, I recommend a quilt; The Katabatic Palisade is warm, compact, and easy to use.
-For those looking for a more traditional bag, the Western Mountaineering Ultralite has full coverage and a hood, but weighs less than 2 pounds.
+If you’re using a hammock, I recommend a quilt; The Therm-a-Rest Vesper 32 is about as light as they come.
+For those looking for a more traditional bag, the REI Co-op Magma 15 has full coverage and a hood, but weighs less than 2 pounds.
 Both the Palisade and the Ultralite will feel like overkill during the peak of summer, so be prepared to switch out to something lighter (the Katabatic 40 Degree Chisos quilt or the Western Mountaineering Megalite are both good options) or sleep on top of your bag for a few states.